w3f/General-Grants-Program/grants/speculative/crust.md

     - Support multiple underlying storage protocols;
     - Provide fully functional storage market and retrieval market;
     - Implement layer2 flexible storage services including object storage;
+4. Documentation
+    - Publish the finalized version of economic document and technical whitepaper;
+    - Provide the wiki and guidance on how to join Crust network and how to use storage service;

 ## Additional Information